ChrisWhealy/parse-sap-odata/build_test_app/README.md

 ```

 When attempting to parse such values as `Option<chrono::NaiveDateTime>`, the `quick_xml` parser aborts with the error `Premature end of input`.
-Consequently, such fields are interpreted simply as `String`s.
+At the moment therefore, such fields are interpreted simply as `String`s.

-A dedicated parser function is needed here.
+TODO: A dedicated parser function is needed here.

 ### Parsing `Edm.Decimal` Fields

 At the moment, there is no dedicated parser function for fields of type `Edm.Decimal`; they are currently stored as `f64` values.
+This means at the moment that the value of the `Precision` attribute is not retained.

 ## Testing this Crate Locally